Symmons Plains is Tasmania's premier racing facility and one of Australia's oldest circuits, having been in continuous operation since 1960.

 The efforts were rewarded when the circuit regained its V8 Supercar slot from 2004, with 60,000 fans turning out to watch Russell Ingall take victory.
 In 2009, the future of the circuit was secured when it was sold by the Youl family to the Motorsports Tasmania consortium, which had operated the circuit since 2000 and also owns the State's other permanent circuit, Baskerville.

 Motorsports Tasmania harbours ambitions to extend the track layout, having purchased land beyond the Turn 4 hairpin.
-State investment would be needed to make that a reality, so is unlikely to occur before the end of the existing five-year V8 Supercar deal.
+State investment would be needed to make that a reality, so it remains to be seen if this becomes a reality.